stanfordpython/python-labs/lab3-functions.md

-# TODOs
-Varargs, var kwargs (writing and calling), bonus?

 # Lab 3.2: Functions

 ## Overview
-Build familiarity with writing and calling Python functions with different types of formal parameter types and explore nuances of function execution semantics.
+Build familiarity with writing and calling Python functions with different types of formal parameters and explore some nuances of function execution semantics.

 ### Time
 As with Lab 2.2, there is more material here than anyone could feasibly cover in eighty minutes.

-Expect to spend the first hour working on the lab, and the last twenty minutes of class working on Assignment 1.
+We will spend the first hour working on the lab, and the last twenty minutes of class working on Assignment 1.
+You are welcome to finish up the lab on your own time; however, that is not required.

 ## Function Definitions and Function Execution
 ### Basic Function
 Consider the following function definition:

 ```
 def foo(a, b):
     print("a:", a)